 Want to save money, reduce stormwater runoff, conserve water, and help protect the health of our creeks and San Francisco Bay?
-Learn more about our innovative Stormwater Measures Rebate Program.
+Learn more about our innovative programs.

-Welcome to the Department of Public Works Storm Drain Management Program website.
-This program is responsible for the approval, construction, and maintenance of the storm drain system in Palo Alto.
+The Public Works Storm Drain Management Program is responsible for the approval, construction, and maintenance of the storm drain system in Palo Alto.
 Follow the links on this page to learn more about our programs and services.

 - Palo Alto has installed creek monitoring devices.
 These devices constantly feedback creek level information.
 The images generated from this data can be monitored by residents.